skunkworks-78-2718/AirflowPoc/aci-deployment-scripts/README.md

 Azure Permissions setup in Portal
 Need the following permissions

-## Scheduler has Contributor on Resource Group
+# Scheduler needs Contributor on Resource Group
-## Scheduler has AcrPull on ACR
+# Scheduler needs AcrPull on ACR
-## Webserver has AcrPull on ACR
+# Webserver needs AcrPull on ACR

 ## Step 1: Grant Contributor to Scheduler
     1. Go to Resource Groups → rg-aci-airflow-testdeployment3